SmartThingsCommunity/smartapp-sdk-nodejs/examples/ui/README.md

-# Basic example of SmartApp SDK
+# Basic example of UI Configuration using SmartApp SDK

 ## Steps to run